WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 400 (Bad Request)

-In case you forget to send the body that holds the files list, the API responds with an HTTP status code of `400`, and a body as below.
+If the request does not have a properly formatted file list in the body of the request, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {